leonaugusto16/awesome-cdk/README.md

 The result is that your EKS cluster will automatically run on an optimal blend of Spot Instances, Savings Plans and Reserved Instances as well as On-Demand when needed, so you can focus on higher value activities.

 See https://www.eksworkshop.com/beginner/190_ocean/

+## Kubernetes Secrets

+Kubernetes can store secrets that pods can access via a mounted volume.
+Today, Kubernetes secrets are stored with Base64 encoding, but security teams would prefer a stronger approach.
+Amazon EKS clusters version 1.13 and higher support the capability of encrypting your Kubernetes secrets using AWS Key Management Service (KMS) Customer Managed Keys (CMK).
+No changes in the way you are using secrets are required.
+The only requirement is to enable the encryption provider support during EKS cluster creation.

+The workflow is as follows:

+* The user (typically in an admin role) creates a secret.
+* The Kubernetes API server in the EKS control plane generates a Data Encryption Key (DEK) locally and uses it to encrypt the plaintext payload in the secret.
+Note that the control plane generates a unique DEK for every single write, and the plaintext DEK is never saved to disk.
+* The Kubernetes API server calls kms:Encrypt to encrypt the DEK with the CMK.
+This key is the root of the key hierarchy, and, in the case of KMS, it creates the CMK on a hardware security module (HSM).
+In this step, the API server uses the CMK to encrypt the DEK and also caches the base64 of the encrypted DEK.
+* The API server stores the DEK-encrypted secret in etcd.
+* If one now wants to use the secret in, say a pod via a volume (read-path), the reverse process takes place.
+That is, the API server reads the encrypted secret from etcd and decrypts the secret with the DEK.
+* The application, running in a pod on either EC2 or Fargate, can then consume the secret as usual.

+For most users, the default AWS KMS key store, which is protected by [FIPS 140-2](https://aws.amazon.com/blogs/security/aws-key-management-service-now-offers-fips-140-2-validated-cryptographic-modules-enabling-easier-adoption-of-the-service-for-regulated-workloads/) validated cryptographic modules, fulfills their security requirements.
+FIPS 140-2 Level 2 validation is sufficient for many use cases, but check with your security and compliance teams to verify.

+Keep in mind that the KMS Custom Key Store functionality makes use of a minimum of two AWS CloudHSM instances.

+Deploy the construct lib/kms-controller.ts to create a namespace, secret and a test pod